davidsemakula/pallet-verifier/ARCHITECTURE.md

 The [custom rustc driver][rustc-driver-src] implements the core functionality of `pallet-verifier`.
 It operates in two conceptual phases:
-- First an analysis, annotation and entry-point generation phase.
+- An analysis, annotation and entry-point generation phase.
-- Then finally a verification/ abstract interpretation phase.
+- A verification/abstract interpretation phase.

 ### Analysis, annotation and entry-point generation

-Entry-point generation is implemented via a [custom rustc driver callback][enrty-point-callback-src], while annotations (and assertions) are implemented/added by overriding the [`optimized-mir` query][optimized-mir-query] using a [custom provider][MIR-provider-src] that adds [custom MIR passes][MIR-pass] (e.g. [a pass that finds all integer `as` conversions that are either narrowing or lossy conversions and adds for overflow checks][int-cast-overflow-src]).
+Entry-point generation is implemented via a [custom rustc driver callback][enrty-point-callback-src], while annotations (and assertions) are implemented/added by overriding the [`optimized-mir` query][optimized-mir-query] using a [custom provider][MIR-provider-src] that adds [custom MIR passes][MIR-pass] (e.g. [a pass that finds all integer `as` conversions that are either narrowing or lossy, and adds for overflow checks][int-cast-overflow-src]).

 [enrty-point-callback-src]: https://github.com/davidsemakula/pallet-verifier/blob/master/src/callbacks/entry_points.rs
 [optimized-mir-query]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/ty/struct.TyCtxt.html#method.optimized_mir